 Know Where You’re At

 The first thing you need to do is figure out where you are financially.
 Add up all your debts and take a look at all your expenses.
 Consider what your income will be and honestly evaluate your financial situation from a pure numbers perspective.
 If you aren’t sure what you are spending your money on, track your expenditures for a month or two and review bank and credit card statements.
-Personal finance software and apps like Mint.com will help you track your expenses as you begin to get back on your financial feet.
+Personal finance software and apps like Tiller or Mint.com will help you track your expenses as you begin to get back on your financial feet.

 Make a Plan